ashish3805/Infinite-Image-Loader/README.md

 # Infinite-Image-Loader

 This module is written in pure javascript with traditional DOM constructs. hence it has no dependencies.
-The module creates an Infinte Scrollable Image loader that loads images on demand i.e. when useer scolls more.
+The module creates an Infintely Scrollable Image Loader that loads images on demand i.e. when user scrolls down.

 to create a infinite image container Just put div's id="mainApp" for ex: see index.html as of now it pulls images from imgur(the latest trending images);